zhuoY121/sakai-repo/docs/notes.md

 **Search for HTML files:**

-- Use developer tools in Browsers to find the source code of the target.
+- Use developer tools in browsers to find the source code of the target.
 - Copy some unique string/pattern/id in the source code.
 - Do global search within the project directory.